eflumerf/styleguide/dune-daq-cppguide.md

 ### 3.2  Unnamed Namespaces and Static Variables [DUNE VERSION]

-When definitions in a `.cc` file do not need to be referenced outside that file, place them in an unnamed namespace or declare them `static`.
+When definitions in a `.cpp` file do not need to be referenced outside that file, place them in an unnamed namespace or declare them `static`.
-Do not use either of these constructs in `.hh` files.
+Do not use either of these constructs in `.hpp` files.

 Format unnamed namespaces like named namespaces.
 In the terminating comment, use a pair of double quotes in place of the (nonexistent) namespace name